KiranSg-coder/React-Interview-Questions/README.md

 6. **What is Flux Concept in React**
    - Facebook widely uses flux architecture concept for developing client-side web applications. it is not a framework or a library. it is simply a new kind of architecture that complements React and the concept of Unidirectional Data flow.

+7. **Define the term Redux in react**
+   - Redux is a library used for  Front-end-development. it is a state container for JS applications which should be used for the application state managetment. you can test and run an application developed with redux in different environments

+8. **What is the 'Store' feature in Redux**
+   - The 'Store' in Redux is like a big container that holds all the information about the app.
+It keeps track of everything in one place, so you can easily see what's going on and make changes when needed.
+It's a handy tool for managing your app's data

+9.